pl8787/textnet-model/letor/README.md

 - config file: config/letor.2dgru.config

 ---
+### MV-LSTM

+this model is an implementation of <a href="https://arxiv.org/abs/1511.08277">A Deep Architecture for Semantic Matching with Multiple Positional Sentence Representations</a>

+- config file: models/letor.mvlstm.config

+---
 ### ARC-I / ARC-II

 this model is an implementation of <a href="https://arxiv.org/abs/1503.03244">Convolutional Neural Network Architectures for Matching Natural Language Sentences</a>

-- config config: config/letor.arc1.config
+- config file: config/letor.arc1.config
-- config config: config/letor.arc2.config
+- config file: config/letor.arc2.config

 ---
 ### DSSM